benjann/moremata/README.md

 Main changes:

+    01dec2020
+    - mm_quantile():
+      o definitions 6-9 with weighted data and fw=0: the adjustments in the denominator are now in terms of the sample size, not the sum of weights;
+        the adjustments in the numerator are now relative to the weights, not absolute; the changes imply that results no longer depend on the scaling of the weights
+      o definitions 3 with weighted data and fw=0: the rule for picking the lower or upper value in case of equal distance is now defined in terms of the indices of the observations, not the running sum of weights

     23oct2020
     - mm_mloc() and mm_mscale() added (robust M estimation of location and scale)
     - mm_quantile() now also supports the computation of "high" quantile (def=0)